Newspaper Page Text

 The Britishers have debated sev

-cral Dixie white colleges a n d
+eral Dixie white colleges a n <1

-Tuesdav night had taken on FEmory
+Tuesdav night had taken on Emory

 university.

-1000 IN AUDIENCE
+101)0 IN AUDIENCE

-John A. Boyd-Carpenter, a gradu
+John A Boyd-Carpenter, a gradu

-ate student, and John Foote, a seni
+ate student, and John Foote, a sem

-or who represented the English
+or who represimted the English

 school, kept the audience of more